Erectile Dysfunction Myths & Truths: Setting The Record Straight

 A lot of different processes in your body have to work together to produce an erection - hormones, nerves, blood vessels, muscles, your heart and your brain.
 A disruption to any one of these could lead to erectile dysfunction (ED).

-Common conditions associated with ED include diabetes, high blood pressure, clogged blood vessels, neurological disorders and diseases that upset the balance of testosterone in your body.
+Common conditions associated with ED include diabetes, high blood pressure, coronary artery disease, neurological disorders and hormone imbalances.
 In addition, ED is more likely if you are stressed, anxious or depressed.
 Alcohol and smoking contribute to the problem and so do some prescription medicines.

 Myth: Erectile Dysfunction Drugs Like Viagra Or Cialis Are The Best Treatment